 Give a new life to secondhand mismatched dishes!
 Oh my goodness.
 I think I’m obsessed with this painted plate DIY.
 Quick: Get to your favorite secondhand shop (Goodwill, Salvation Army, D.I.) and grab all the mismatched white dinnerware you can find.
 Then use this super easy tutorial to create a brand new set of service for four.
 Or six.
 Or eight!

 You can make as many place settings as you like, in whatever color scheme you like!
 The options are endless.
 Come see how easy it is.

 *The place settings can be any setting you wish.
 We chose white dishes from the secondhand store.

-Since this project is a little do-as-you-wish, I’ve made a list of thoughts to share.
+Since this project is a little do-as-you-wish, here are some notes to consider:

 – There are so many options.
 We did side by side, but a pattern that builds as the place setting is stacked works too.
 And consider all the place setting options.
 Dinner plate, salad plate, dessert plate, bowls, drink ware…so many ways to be creative!